dangphuc2611/Internet/Chapter-1.md

 4. What's hosting?

 - Hosting is a service that allows people can publicize their website by store the web data on the server computer

+5. What's DNS and how does it works?

+- DNS is like the place that store domain name and tranlate it into IP address (it's like a contacts, domain name like name in contacts, IP address like phone number)